AuthorCarpentry/FSCI-2018/04-dynamic.md

 This final dynamic feature demonstrates the power of keeping your updated professional information in your ORCID profile, and copying information from it as you need it in your reproducible report.

-To make this feature work its magic, We need to get an authentication token from ORCID in order to read your bio from your ORCID profile.
-This is a multi-step process, allowing RStudio and `R` to communicate with the ORCID system.
+To make this feature work its magic, we need to get an authentication token from ORCID in order to read your bio from your ORCID profile.
+This is a multi-step process, allowing RStudio and R to communicate with the ORCID system.
 Let's proceed step by step.

 1. In the exercise file, navigate to the section **Principal Investigator's Biosketch**.
 Open the file `insert_4b_orcid.R`.
 Copy the first code chunk from this file and paste into your exercise file under the Level 2 header **Principal Investigators Biosketch**.

 2. In this new code chunk in your exercise file, click the green arrow to the upper right corner to run the code.
 This will open up a web browser to the ORCID web site, where you'll log in to your account as usual.

 In your RStudio Environment window, you will see a variable called `token` added.
-This is the authorization code issued by ORCID that allows `R` and RStudio to read information from your ORCID account.
+This is the authorization code issued by ORCID that allows R and RStudio to read information from your ORCID account.

 3. In the R console type `token`.
 This prints to the console the token value you saw added to your Environment.
-We'll be copying and pasting that token string into a new file in Step x below.
+We'll be copying and pasting that token string into a new file in Step 5 below.

 4. This step creates an .R environment file in your computer's home directory where you will store the ORCID `token`.
 By doing so, the authorization is able to be reactivated every time your RStudio session communicates with ORCID to refresh or add data from your profile.